 Prior Authorization of Non-Emergent Hyperbaric Oxygen

-The Prior Authorization Model for Non-Emergent Hyperbaric Oxygen Therapy will end as scheduled on February 28, 2018, based on date of service.
+The Prior Authorization Model for Non-Emergent HBO Therapy will end as scheduled on February 28, 2018, based on date of service.
 Facilities and beneficiaries may continue to submit prior authorization requests after February 28, 2018 for treatments occurring prior to March 1, 2018.
 The independent evaluation of the model is ongoing.
 Results will be available once completed.

 09/29/2017 - Diagnosis Code M27.8

-Effective October 2, 2017, ICD-10 diagnosis code M27.8 will be covered under the hyperbaric oxygen (HBO) therapy national coverage determination (NCD) 20.29, retroactive to October 1, 2015.
+Effective October 2, 2017, ICD-10 diagnosis code M27.8 will be covered under the HBO therapy national coverage determination (NCD) 20.29, retroactive to October 1, 2015.
 While this diagnosis code relates to a condition applicable for prior authorization, ICD-10 diagnosis code M27.8 will not be added to the prior authorization program.
 HBO therapy patients with this diagnosis will not be a part of the prior authorization program and claims may be submitted under the normal Medicare process.

 First Year Data